ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 </launch>
 ```

 In this example it is set to 2.0m since the floorplan is quite big.
 ICENT lab is much smaller so 1.2m cell size gives better results.
-Values that are presented in context broker are coordinates of the cell center (x,y) or coordinates of the manual annotation (loaded from a file), theta as an orientation of the annotated place in the map (default is 0), a name of the node in the form of "vertex_0" or it has a name of the annotation, and the node's uuid (Universally unique identifier).
-The message that is sent through firos can be found here: maptogridmap/msg/Nodes.msg.
+Values that are presented in context broker are coordinates of the cell center (x,y) or coordinates of the manual annotation (loaded from a file), theta as an orientation of the annotated place in the map (default is 0), a name of the node in the form of "vertex_0" or rewritten by the name of the annotation, and the node's uuid (Universally unique identifier).
+The message that is sent through firos is maptogridmap/msg/Graph.msg.

 ## Creation of Annotations in maptogridmap package